Ab3nXY/Ab3nXY/README.md

 - Developed web applications with Python and Flask, integrating AI services such as IBM Watson.
 - Demonstrated the capability to interact with AI-powered services within web applications.

+### 8. Django External APIs and Task Queuing Project
+- Developed a web application that utilizes external APIs and task queuing to perform complex tasks efficiently and asynchronously.

+### 9. Introduction to Containers with Docker, Kubernetes & OpenShift Project
+- Built a containerized web application using Docker, Kubernetes, and OpenShift.

+### 10. Introduction to Java Project
+- Developed a simple Java application to demonstrate basic programming concepts in Java.

 ---

 ## Objective

 To excel as a web developer, combining my engineering background, technical skills, and passion for coding.
-Eager to contribute to dynamic projects, enhance user experiences, and continue developing expertise in both front-end and back-end technologies, as well as in data science and AI.
+Eager to contribute to dynamic projects, enhance user experiences, and continue developing expertise in both front-end and back-end technologies, as well as in data science, AI, and cloud computing.

 ---